Arkansas: Civil War and Reconstruction

 In early antebellum Arkansas, the southeast Arkansas slave-based economy developed rapidly.
 On the eve of the American Civil War in 1860, enslaved African Americans numbered 111,115 people, just over 25% of the state's population.
 A plantation system based largely on cotton agriculture developed that, after the war, kept the state and region behind the nation for decades.
 The wealth developed among planters of southeast Arkansas caused a political rift between the northwest and southeast.

-Many politicians were elected to office from the Family, the Southern rights political force in antebellum Arkansas.
+Many politicians were elected to office from the Family, the dominant Democratic political force in antebellum Arkansas.
 Residents generally wanted to avoid a civil war.
 When the Gulf states seceded in early 1861, delegates to a convention called to determine whether Arkansas should secede referred the question back to the voters for a referendum to be held in August.
-Arkansas did not secede until Abraham Lincoln demanded Arkansas troops be sent to Fort Sumter to quell the rebellion there.
+Arkansas did not secede until Abraham Lincoln demanded Arkansas troops be sent to Fort Sumter to quell the rebellion there and Governor Henry Rector refused.
 On May 6, the members of the state convention, having been recalled by the convention president, voted to terminate Arkansas's membership in the Union and join the Confederate States of America.